finn-orsini/finn-orsini/README.md

 Hi there!
 My name is Seraphina.
 I have many nicknames<sup>1</sup>, feel free to call me whatever comes to mind (anything but `Sera`).
 My pronouns are she/her/they/them.

-I am a Software Engineer based in Boston, currently working for [Wayfair](https://www.aboutwayfair.com/careers).
+I am a Software Engineer based in Boston, currently working on Frontend Platforms at [Wayfair](https://www.aboutwayfair.com/careers).

 ### 💬 Ask me about